 Starting the Carbon Tube

 Turn on your tank and allowed it to run with the carbon tubes.
-Begin acclimating 1-3 fish that you are going to place in the tank by using the airline drip method.
-That is, siphoning the water from the tank to the bucket where the fish are at a drip, drip, drip rate.
+Begin acclimating one to three fish that you are going to place in the tank by using the airline drip method.
+That is, siphoning the water from the tank to the bucket where the fish are at a drip, drip, drip-rate.
 You'll want to add some AmQuel or another type of ammonia buffer to the bucket water to ensure the fish do not get ammonia burn.
 This usually takes an hour.
 The fish acclimate slowly to the water change.
 Turn off any skimmers or UV filters that you have in the tank.
 Remove the cartridge from the mechanical filter.
 Five minutes before introducing the fish, add water from your tank to the bottle of Right Now, shake up, and pour in.
 Rinse the bottle of any remaining bacteria.
-Then put your Light load of 1-3 fish in your tank and let it run.
+Then put your Light load of one to three fish in your tank and let it run.
 Your tank will cloud for the first 24 hours, then it will be crystal clear.
 After 24 hours, put the cartridge back in the mechanical filter.
 The next day, the readings should be "0", "0", "0".
 You can add another fish every 5 to 7 days until your tank is where you want it.

 If you want to "tweak" your tank, add another tube to the chain and put Hiatt's pH Adjustment Rock and Metal Gone (MG) in it.
-MGis used to eliminate or avoid any hair-micro algae problems.
+MG is used to eliminate or avoid any hair-micro algae problems.

 Carbon Tube Maintenance and Tank Cleaning